comrade-coop/apocryph/README.md

 > **Time:** There is no guarantee of the time gap between the time of agent activation and the requested deadline by the agent.

-#### State

-Apocryph agents can be viewed as state machine - receive messages, update their state and output new messages (in the form of commands).
-The internal state of the agent is opaque object for the network and its structure is known only to its agent owner.

 #### Publish and Subscribe